Grand Theft Auto V is an expansive game with a broad canvas and a seemingly endless array of pleasure

 Yet, it’s also a game built on small, personal moments.
 Every player’s experience will be different, and every player will have their own stories to tell.

 With this in mind we have decided to take a slightly different approach with our review.
-Daniel New and Callum Rymer will discuss their opinions and experiences of the game over a series of articles.
+Daniel New and Callum Rymer will discuss their opinions and experiences of the game.
 In this first part we discuss our initial thoughts on the game’s opening hours.

 Daniel: My immediate response in starting the game was surprise at the cheeky opening.
 For a game that dangles the carrot of freedom, scope and variety, I thought the low-key beginning was an interesting move.
 The player is obviously chomping at the bit to explore Los Santos, so the restraint displayed by RockStar in throwing you into a small town getaway was commendable.
 I appreciated that the opening scene provided some narrative context and a way to master the mechanics in a controlled environment.
 It was essentially a tutorial, but it didn’t feel overbearing.
 I was reminded of Fargo, and its bleak ending ensured that my eventual arrival in Los Santos had impact.

 Callum: I must second the great restraint from Rockstar with this opening, as well as the cinematic silhouettes of what must have inspired it.
 However – and it pains me to say it – in terms of execution I felt the vault-robbing affair was itself robbed of some impact due to having no clue as to who these criminals were and why I should care if they escaped.
 That sterility when combined with the empty and senseless massacre of an entire police force resonated less a gleeful adrenalin rush and more a feeling of being underwhelmed.